Willibald-Gluck-Gymnasium/wgg-homepage/WRITING.md

 ### 2.2 The header

 First, let's take a look at what should be in the header.
-The following is the example from before, `corona-sicherheit`:
+The following is the example from before, `Beispiel-Artikel`:

 ```yml
 ---